supriyaweb/animplay/README.md

-# animplay React Project
+# ANIMPLAY React Project

 This project is a Animation Streaming Project for all type of animation like- Anime, 2D and 3D animation.

-"To View This Project Properly-"
+"To View This Project Properly-"\
-Runs the app with the command: npm start
+Runs the app with the command: npm start\
-Runs the local JSON server with the command: npx json-server --watch Data/db.json --port 5000 Admin Panel Access: Email= 'adminsupriya@gmail.com', Password= 'admin'
+Runs the local JSON server with the command: npx json-server --watch Data/db.json --port 5000\
+Admin Panel Access: Email= 'adminsupriya@gmail.com', Password= 'admin'

 ## Demo Video to understand this ReactJS Project